 As far as what causes Keratosis Pilaris, doctors know what is behind the condition, but not what is behind who gets it.
-Keratosis Pilaris is caused by a buildup of keratin in the skin.
+It’s caused by a buildup of keratin in the skin.
 Keratin is a protein that protects the skin from infections and other things that might cause it harm.
-The buildup of the keratin, with an individual who has Keratosis Pilaris, causes a plug that blocks the opening of a hair follicle.
+The buildup of the keratin causes a plug that blocks the opening of a hair follicle.

 Identifying Keratosis Pilaris

 There is no test for Keratosis Pilaris.
 Your doctor will be able to tell that you have it just by looking at your skin.
 If you’re wondering whether you should go to the doctor to be diagnosed, we think it’s always a good idea.

 At the end of the day, you aren’t a health professional and it might very well be something you aren’t familiar with.

 Now, if you’re looking to self-diagnose before going to the doctor, you should know that there are two primary kinds of Keratosis Pilaris.